Tech-heavy Nasdaq ignores hawkish Fed news to advance

 The Nasdaq briefly advanced to within 16 points of its lifetime peak achieved on April 29, before pulling back a touch.

-Interest rate-sensitive bank stocks slumped -3.8% as longer dated U.S. Treasury yields dropped.
-[US/]
+Interest rate-sensitive bank stocks (.SPXBK) slumped -3.8% as longer dated U.S. Treasury yields dropped.

-The strengthening dollar, another by-product of the previous day’s Fed news, pushed U.S. oil prices down from the multi-year high hit earlier in the week.
-The energy index, in turn, fell more than 3%, the biggest laggard among the 11 main S&P sectors.
-[O/R]
+The strengthening dollar, another by-product of the previous day's Fed news, pushed U.S. oil prices down from the multi-year high hit earlier in the week.
+The energy index (.SPNY), in turn, fell more than 3%, the biggest laggard among the 11 main S&P sectors.

-Other economically sensitive stocks including materials and industrials fell 2.4% and 1.5% respectively, as data showed jobless claims rising last week for the first time in more than a month.
-Still, layoffs appeared to be easing amid a reopening economy and a shortage of people willing to work.
+Other economically sensitive stocks including materials (.SPLRCM)and industrials (.SPLRCI) fell 2.4% and 1.5% respectively, as data showed jobless claims rising last week for the first time in more than a month.
+Still, layoffs appeared to be easing amid a reopening economy and a shortage of people willing to work. read more

 "In the balance of June and into the summer we anticipate continued volatility as we get more signals from economic data, Fed policy and as we get into the earnings season," said Greg Bassuk, chief executive officer at AXS Investments in New York.